maxloopinmok/weekly-report/04 - 2023 Monday August 28 to Sunday September 3.md

 This report is updated as of Monday 11.59pm this week.

 ### Monday (28 Aug)
 - I briefly and selectively covered past 3 to 4 days of news from The Straits Times and The Business Times
     - https://eresources.nlb.gov.sg/main/sphnewspapers
 - I sorted through some books, papers and notes in my room at home and disposed of some of them.
-- I continued learning:
+- I continued learning from Udemy:
     - Machine Learning 101 with Scikit-learn and StatsModels
         - Completed until Section 3: Linear Regression with StatsModels - 18.
 What is Seaborn?
         - https://github.com/maxloosmu/ML101

 ### Tuesday (29 Aug)
 - I felt unwell for most of today due to inability of bowels to move for two days.
-I managed to move a little bit of bowels at night, but it's not enough.
+I managed to move sufficient bowels only after midnight.
 - I visited SkillsFuture Singapore at Lifelong Learning Institute for a Skills and Training Advisory Session, and was introduced to this:
     - https://www.myskillsfuture.gov.sg/content/portal/en/career-resources/career-resources/education-career-personal-development/SFC_For_Learning_Subscription.html.html
     - https://www.myskillsfuture.gov.sg/content/portal/en/career-resources/career-resources/education-career-personal-development/SkillsFuture_Credit.html
 - I briefly visited Kinokuniya Book Store at Orchard Road and found a couple of the latest available books relevant for me:
     - The PARA Method: Simplify, Organize, and Master Your Digital Life
     - Killer ChatGPT Prompts: Harness the Power of AI for Success and Profit
 - I updated my resume and applied for several jobs:
     - https://www.mycareersfuture.gov.sg/
 - I reviewed the proceedings of my claim for unfair dismissal at TADM:
     - https://www.tal.sg/tadm/eservices